fmerg/pymerkle/USAGE.md

 v = proof_validator(validations_dir=...)
 ```

-configures the validator to save receipts upon validation inside the specified directory as a `.json` file, bearing as name the corresponding receipt's uuid.
+configures the validator to save receipts upon validation inside the specified directory as a `.json` file, bearing as name the corresponding receipt's uuid. -->

 ## API

-### [ Work in In progress ]
+### [ Work In progress ]
 **See the complete documentation at [pymerkle.readthedocs.org](http://pymerkle.readthedocs.org/)**

 <!-- This section describes the _pymerkle_ API as suggested to be used by an external user.
 See the [**documentation**](http://pymerkle.readthedocs.org/) for a complete reference of all methods and their possible arguments.